 English Corner has even gained enough visibility to be included as a stop on guided tours for foreign tourists visiting Beijing.
 The tourists are bussed in and roam the commons for an hour in order to make contact with locals.
 It’s a win-win experience.
 The tourists meet real Chinese people and the Chinese attendees receive free English practice, a valuable service.

 There is also a romantic dimension to English Corner, as it is a well-known spot for singles looking to meet others.
 In China, dating during high school is usually discouraged by parents and school authorities, who enforce strict study schedules to ensure students are well prepared for the National College Entrance Examination.
 As a result, most Chinese students arrive at university with little or no dating experience.
 English Corner is an environment in which one can indulge in a leisurely, study-related activity while socializing or meeting a potential romantic partner.
+Some female Chinese participants specifically attend English Corner in hopes of finding a foreign boyfriend or, better yet, a husband.
+Longtime English Corner participants tell stories of marriages that originated there, which further strengthens the social legitimacy of the institution.

 In support of this claim, he related the story of one regular attendee who handed out leaflets at English Corner in early 2011, at the time of the short-lived Jasmine Revolution in China.
 The leaflets announced a non-confrontational anti-government protest at Wangfujing, a busy shopping street in central Beijing.
-Protestors were invited to air their grievances simply by “strolling” around the pedestrian shopping street, thus making it impossible for the authorities to distinguish protestors from shoppers.
+Protestors were invited to air their grievances by simply “strolling” around the pedestrian shopping street, thus making it impossible for the authorities to distinguish protestors from shoppers.
 The subsequent protest was attended by more police than pedestrians and the attendee who handed out the leaflets was arrested by plainclothes officers at the protest scene.
 He spent twenty-eight days in prison, followed by two years of probation in his hometown.
 Only recently has he been permitted to return to Beijing.

 The sensitive issues that this officer referred to consist of the three Ts: Tibet,Taiwan, and Tiananmen Square.
 Other, less sensitive, issues include China’s claims in the South China Sea and violence in the western province of Xinjiang.